JunseokLee42/technical-terms/README.md

 # technical-terms

+> [!NOTE}
-This repo is a collection of technical terms related to development that I encountered while studying AI and didn't know before.
+> This repo is a collection of technical terms related to development that I encountered while studying AI and didn't know before.

 ## word list
 1. helper function